sanskrit-lexicon/csl-newsletter/september2021.md

 3. Do jihvAmUlIya and upadhmAnIya require different encoding?
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/29 .
 4. Add ab,ls tags for GRA (and may be other dictionaries too).
 See https://github.com/sanskrit-lexicon/GRA/issues/18 .
 5. Remove non-Devanagari markup outside scope of `{##}` tags.
 See https://github.com/sanskrit-lexicon/csl-devanagari/issues/10
 6. A cronjob for Cologne jobs.
 Jim is not yet convinced about the utility or safety of this approach.
 See https://github.com/sanskrit-lexicon/csl-homepage/commit/830689231db8e12164cdf8cf9f82fbdf16e43d50.
+7. PDF download to be made more accessible.
+See https://github.com/sanskrit-lexicon/COLOGNE/issues/367
+8. Compare the IAST and Devanagari headwords in the dictionaries BEN, BUR, MD, MW72, MW and PD.
+See https://github.com/sanskrit-lexicon/COLOGNE/issues/180 for details.

 # Execution status